sled-group/PercepSync/README.md

 # Now, run it!
 $ ./PercepSync local

+# If it complains about missing libasound, install it by running the following command
+$ sudo apt install libasound2-dev

 # If you want the preview window specify --enable-preview
 $ ./PercepSync --enable-preview local
 ```